Keeping your vascular system in shape

 • From there blood flows to the other arteries in your body, such as the carotid artery in your neck or the femoral artery in your thigh.

-• From these and other arteries, blood is carried to all of your organs, muscles and tissues.
+• From these and other arteries, blood is carried to all your organs, muscles and tissues.

 • As blood travels throughout the body, it delivers nutrients everywhere via increasingly smaller blood vessels.

 These issues can be caused by the buildup of plaque, cholesterol and calcium that narrow the artery channels.
-Sometimes a blood clot can form, and that can put the health of your limbs in jeopardy or may even be life-threatening, he said.
+Sometimes a blood clot can form, and that can put the health of your limbs in jeopardy or may even be life-threatening.

-For example, he said, "if we encounter a patient with hardening of the arteries (called atherosclerosis) in one area of the body, we often have to screen all the other areas to identify where the disease has had its effects."
+For example, he says, "if we find a patient with hardening of the arteries (called atherosclerosis) in one area of their body, we often have to screen all the other areas to identify where the disease may have spread."
 Physicians use non-invasive methods such as ultrasound, X-rays and CT scans to help evaluate the magnitude of the problem.

-Vascular specialists are able to treat vascular system conditions with modern technology.
-For example:
+Vascular specialists can treat vascular system conditions with modern technology.
+Some examples include:

-• Stents covered with special material simulating an artificial artery can be inserted inside an aneurysm to seal it and redirect the blood flow.
+• Repairing aneurysms: Stents covered with special material simulating an artificial artery can be inserted inside an aneurysm to seal it and redirect the blood flow.

 How to protect your vascular health

-Good vascular health, Dr. Aldailami said, requires regular check-ups with your primary care physician.
-He or she will monitor your blood pressure, levels of cholesterol and lipids (fats, oils and hormones), blood sugar and other important levels in your blood.
+Keeping your vascular system healthy starts with regular check-ups with your primary care physician.
+They’ll monitor your blood pressure, levels of cholesterol and lipids (fats, oils and hormones), blood sugar and other important levels in your blood.

 Connect to cardiovascular care